 - DOE Science Undergraduate Laboratory Internships are 10- to 16-week summer or semester research internships on PNNL’s main campus for undergraduate (sophomore to senior) students pursuing STEM degrees.

-- PNNL Business Support Interns are undergraduate students who work with professional staff supporting PNNL’s management and operations systems.
+- PNNL Business Interns are undergraduate students who work with professional staff supporting PNNL’s management and operations systems.

 - The National Security Internship Program allows undergraduate and graduate students to work in various scientific fields related to national security.

-- Technical Project Interns explore research and technology career options while gaining practical training.
+- Project Interns explore research and technology career options while gaining practical training.
 There are internships available for undergraduate and graduate students.

 - PNNL and the University of Maryland (UMD) offer internships to undergraduate and graduate students at the Joint Global Change Research Institute on UMD’s campus in College Park, Maryland.
 Interns work with scientists developing models of the Earth system and linkages between socioeconomic and natural systems.